PhysicalAddons/web-pow/docs/documentation.md

 ### End Clip Plane
 <div class="parameter">
     <div class="parameter__info">
         <span>Sets the distance from the camera beyond which objects are no longer rendered.</span><span style="margin-left: 4px; color: rgba(0,0,0,.5)">This parameter determines the furthest point in the scene that is visible to the camera.
-It’s a built-in parameter for the camera, exposed in the add-on for ease of access.</span>
+It’s a built-in parameter for the camera, exposed in the add-on for ease of access</span>
     </div>
-    <div class="parameter__video"></div>
+    <div class="parameter__video"><video autoplay loop muted playsinline ><source src="../img/DOCUMENTATION/CAMERA_END.mp4" type="video/mp4"></video></div>
 </div>